About Triple Phase Training

 One of our lead crane trainers Dain Wyman worked under several accomplished veteran technicians for service companies and as an on-site maintenance technician for one of the largest precious metal producers in North America.
 Working in an on-site maintenance position for several years allowed Dain to mitigate many reoccurring issues.
 Before ever working on cranes, he spent over five years working on low voltage circuit analysis and integration.

-“That job gave me a fantastic starting point in my electrical career,” Dain recalls.
+“That job gave me a fantastic starting point in my electrical career, I had no idea how much it would help me when I became a crane repair technician” Dain recalls.

 “Circuit integration is at the heart of working on over-head bridge cranes.
 Whether you are adding a remote control system to an existing circuit, or upgrading a whole panel, you need to fully comprehend the relationship between the electronics and the mechanics.”